Information on Libraries in Germany

 - The National IFLA Committee Germany

-- German Library Association (institutional members)
+- German Library Association dbv (institutional members)

-- Association of German Librarians (personal members)
+- Association of German Librarians VDB (personal members)

 Traditionally, the qualification of librarians was part of the system of public servant education in several of Germany’s states.
 Nowadays, however, most library and information qualifications are integrated into normal Higher Education institutions in a number of German cities.